Sales Conversion Rate

 What is Sales Conversion Rate?

-The Sales Conversion Rate measures the effectiveness of your sales team at converting leads into new customers.
-It’s an important metric for aligning your sales and marketing team as both teams will use this metric to determine the quality of leads.
+Sales Conversion Rate measures how effectively your sales team converts leads into paying customers.
+It's a critical metric for aligning sales and marketing around lead quality.

-Sales Conversion Rate = (Number of Successful Conversions / Total Number of Leads or Visitors) x 100
+Sales Conversion Rate = (Number of Successful Conversions / Total Number of Leads or Visitors) × 100

 Here's an example of a lead lifecycle report.